Frank Cifaldi

 Frank Cifaldi (born May 22, 1982) is a video game preservationist, historian, and developer.
 Cifaldi initially developed a website titled Lost Levels dedicated to unreleased video games.
 This led to writing for print and web sources such as Nintendo Official Magazine UK and Gamasutra.

-In the early 2010s, Cifaldi pivoted his career from journalism to game development, working at Other Ocean and producing work on compilation titles such as the Mega Man Legacy Collection (2015) and the The Disney Afternoon Collection (2017) for Digital Eclipse.
+In the early 2010s, Cifaldi pivoted his career from journalism to game development, working at Other Ocean and producing work on compilation titles such as the Mega Man Legacy Collection (2015) and The Disney Afternoon Collection (2017) for Digital Eclipse.
 He founded the Video Game History Foundation in 2016 and left Digital Eclipse around 2020 to focus on the foundation full time.

 Biography

 Early life and journalist

 Frank Cifaldi was born in Las Vegas, Nevada on May 22, 1982.
 Cifaldi lived in Las Vegas until he was an adult and attended community college briefly before starting a career in video games.

 In 2003, Cifaldi founded Lost Levels, a website that collected information about unreleased video games.
 His first published writing was in Nintendo Official Magazine UK and would later write for gaming publications such as Gamasutra and GameTap.
 Cifaldi reflected that at that time, he was trying to "redefine how people talk about video games", covering obscure and unusual material.
 He was also a former host of the Retronauts podcast.